Virtual MIMS Open House

 MIMS Students/Alumni Panel

-Birinder Singh Bhatia, MIMS ’19, is a Product Manager at WePay.
-During the MIMS program, he focused on product management, business strategy, machine learning, and data mining and analytics.
-Before joining the I School, Birinder was a Technical Product Manager at Adobe and graduated from the Government College of Bikaner with a B.Tech in computer science and engineering.
+Carlos Miguel Lasa, MIMS'16, is a Technical Program Manager at Waymo.
+During the MIMS program, he focused on human computer interaction, ICT for development, and product management.
+Before joining the I School, Carlos was a Systems Manager at P&G and graduated from the University of the Philippines with a B.S. in computer science.

 Submit this form to access the webinar recording.